 But don't make the mistake of thinking that you're limited to four sensors on the four digital sensor inputs.
-In fact, you can support over a dozen sensors from these four ports by daisy chaining several sensors together.
+In fact, you can support over a dozen sensors from these four ports by daisy-chaining several sensors together.
 These new digital sensors are auto-databased into the TempDefender, making set up fast and easy.
-Data center monitoring will only occur after your monitoring system is actually set up, so this auto-databasing function can be a big help.
+Datacenter monitoring will only occur after your monitoring system is actually set up, so this auto-databasing function can be a big help.

 Sensor values, including server room temperature, can be visually trended across time to satisfy detailed reporting and/or root cause analysis requirements.
-This visual display is contained within the TempDefender IT's built-in web interface, making it in easy way to monitor all of the important environmental and equipment variables in your server room.
+This visual display is contained within the TempDefender IT's built-in web interface, making it in an easy way to monitor all of the important environmental and equipment variables in your server room.

-The TempDefender IT can also perform advanced function that typically performed only by much larger systems: it can actually load HTTP web pages to see if they are served correctly from your server room.
+The TempDefender IT can also perform advanced functions that are typically performed only by much larger systems: it can actually load HTTP web pages to see if they are served correctly from your server room.
 This is useful both for public Internet websites and for internal intranet sites.
-You can set up automatic notification if a word or phrase on the page fails to load or, in a worst-case scenario, a 404 error is received.
+You can set up an automatic notification if a word or phrase on the page fails to load or, in a worst-case scenario, a 404 error is received.